bytedance/byteir/README.md

 ## Project Status
 ByteIR is still in its early phase.
-In this phase, we are aiming to provide well-defined, necessary building blocks and infrastructure support for model compilation in a wide-ranage of deep learning accelerators as well as general-purpose CPUs and GPUs.
+In this phase, we are aiming to provide well-defined, necessary building blocks and infrastructure support for model compilation in a wide-range of deep learning accelerators as well as general-purpose CPUs and GPUs.
-Therefore, highly-tuned kernels for specific achiecture might not have been prioritized.
+Therefore, highly-tuned kernels for specific architecture might not have been prioritized.
-For sure, any feedback for prioritizing specific achiecture or correpsonding contribution are wellcome.
+For sure, any feedback for prioritizing specific architecture or corresponding contribution are welcome.

 ## [Compiler](compiler/README.md)